 "Personal information" is information about a natural person that is readily identifiable to that specific individual.
 Personal information includes such things as an individual's name, address, and phone number.
 A domain name or Internet Protocol address is not considered personal information.

-We collect no personal information about you unless you voluntarily provide it to us by sending us an email, participating in a survey, or completing an on-line form.
-You may choose not to contact us by email, participate in a survey, or provide any personal information using an on-line form.
-Your choice to not participate in these activities will not impair your ability to browse the Department of Personnel’s web site and read or download any information provided on the site.
+We collect no personal information about you unless you voluntarily provide it to us by sending us an email, participating in a survey, or completing an online form.
+You may choose not to contact us by email, participate in a survey, or provide any personal information using an online form.
+Your choice to not participate in these activities will not impair your ability to browse the Department of Enterprise Services' website and read or download any information provided on the site.
 See the Contact Information at the end of this privacy notice for alternate ways to contact us.

-If you believe that your personal information is being used for a purpose other than what was intended when submitted, you may contact the Department of Personnel as shown in the Contact Information section of this statement.
+If you believe that your personal information is being used for a purpose other than what was intended when submitted, you may contact the Department of Enterprise Services as shown in the Contact Information section of this statement.

-The Department of Personnel Web site is a general audience site and we do not knowingly collect any personal information from children.
-Users are cautioned that the collection of personal information requested from or volunteered by children on-line or by email will be treated the same as information given by an adult, and may be subject to public access.
+The Department of Enterprise Services website is a general audience site and we do not knowingly collect any personal information from children.
+Users are cautioned that the collection of personal information requested from or volunteered by children online or by email will be treated the same as information given by an adult, and may be subject to public access.

 Back to top